Woodbridge School 11 Plus (11+) Entrance Exam Information – Key Details

 We highly recommend the use of the following packs to help develop your child’s arithmetic and problem-solving skills within the examination context of the Woodbridge School 11+ maths test:

-To develop your child’s Reasoning abilities ahead of the Woodbridge School 11+ entrance examination, we suggest that you make use of the following packs that cover all of the key question types:
+To develop your child’s Verbal Reasoning abilities ahead of the Woodbridge School 11+ entrance examination, we suggest that you make use of the following packs that cover all of the key question types:

 Get 10% off orders over £60 and 20% off orders over £200.
 Use the code eppdiscount at checkout.